Xavier Coates: 2019–2021: Brisbane Broncos

-2022-present: Melbourne Storm
+2022–present: Melbourne Storm

 In round 1 of the 2022 NRL season, Coates made his club debut for Melbourne on his 21st birthday against Wests Tigers, scoring a try in a win at CommBank Stadium.
 He had his club debut jersey (cap number 217) presented to him by former Melbourne player Matt Geyer.

-In round 7, Coates scored four tries for Melbourne in a 70-10 victory over the New Zealand Warriors.
-In the 2022 elimination final, Coates scored a hat-trick in Melbourne's 28-20 loss against Canberra.
+In round 7, Coates scored four tries for Melbourne in a 70–10 victory over the New Zealand Warriors.
+In the 2022 elimination final, Coates scored a hat-trick in Melbourne's 28–20 loss against Canberra.

 Coates would finish the 2022 season with 16 tries from 17 appearances for Melbourne, with an ankle injury suffered in game one of the 2022 State of Origin series sidelining the winger for seven matches.

+In round 6 of the 2023 NRL season, Coates scored a hat-trick in Melbourne's 28–8 victory over the Sydney Roosters.

+Coates played 21 games for Melbourne in the 2023 NRL season and scored 16 tries as the club finished third on the table.
+He played in the qualifying final defeat against Brisbane but was injured in the game and later ruled out for the remainder of the season.

+Following his consistent 2023 season, Coates would be awarded the Melbourne Storm's Cameron Smith Player of the Year award as the club's best for the season.

+In round 8 of the 2024 NRL season, Coates scored a hat-trick in Melbourne's 54–20 victory over South Sydney.
+Coates was later taken from the field with a hamstring injury and ruled out for an extended period.

+Coates played a total of 16 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
+Coates played in Melbourne's 2024 NRL Grand Final loss against Penrith.

+In round 11 of the 2025 NRL season, Coates scored a hat-trick in Melbourne's 31-26 loss against Cronulla.

+On 6 September 2025, the Melbourne club announced that Coates re-signed with the club until the end of 2027.

+Coates played 22 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.